 The US-based EIC will revolutionize our understand of the structure and properties of visible matter starting from its most fundamental constituents: quarks & gluons.
 By imaging the dynamics of quarks and gluons in both nucleons and atomic nuclei we will gain new insight to outstanding issues such as the origin of visible mass in the universe and its relation to QCD confinement mechanisms, the origin of the strong nuclear interaction, the modification of nucleon properties in atomic nuclei and more.

-Our group is involved in the ongoing development of the EIC physics program with particular emphasis on quark-gluon level studies of correlations in nuclei using tagged QIS and QE scattering reactions and searches for gluon distribution modification effects.
-The results of these studies will help guide the EIC detector development and define its scientific reach.
+Our group is co-leading the EIC Comprehensive Chromodynamics Experiment (ECCE) international consortium that included over 50 institutions working together to design, and realize, an EIC detector.
+We also work on developing the EIC physics program with particular emphasis on quark-gluon level studies of correlations in nuclei using tagged QIS and QE scattering reactions and searches for gluon distribution modification effects.
+The results of our studies are included in the EIC Yellow Report where they helped guide the EIC detector development and define its scientific reach.

 Precision accelerator-based neutrino oscillation measurements relay on precise and accurate modeling of the interaction of neutrinos with atomic nuclei.
 At the moment, our insufficient understanding of such interactions is a dominant systematic in extraction of neutrino oscillation parameters and can potentially prevent achieving the goals of next-generation neutrino oscillation experiments such as DUNE and T2HyperK.